The Bankrate promise

 Raising interest rates to deliberately slow the U.S. economy isn’t a job for the faint of heart, but the next test for the Federal Reserve could make even that challenging task look simple.

-A pause in hiking rates isn’t yet around the corner, but the debate about when to stop could be picking up soon.
-Officials in February raised rates by a quarter of a percentage point, the smallest rate hike since last March and a downshift from the massive half-point and three-quarter-point increases the Fed stuck with for six straight meetings.
+A pause in hiking rates may be around the corner, and the debate about when to stop raising interest rates could be picking up soon.
+Officials in May raised rates by a quarter of a percentage point to a new target range of 5-5.25 percent, the highest in nearly 16 years.

 “Powell can do one of two things: Step on the gas or step on the brake,” says Robert Barbera, director of the Center for Financial Economics at Johns Hopkins University.
 “Except you can’t see in front of you because the windshield is covered in black paint; the only thing you can do is look in the rearview mirror.
 You’re stepping on the gas or the brake as a consequence of what you know was happening, rather than what you know will be happening.”

-“It’s not hard to imagine scenarios where they end up raising rates a fair amount next year,” says Bill English, finance professor at the Yale School of Management who spent 20 years at the Fed.
+“It’s hard to be confident about your outlook,” says Bill English, finance professor at the Yale School of Management who spent 20 years at the Fed.
 “The best you can do is balance the risks.”

 Why the Fed’s peak rate matters for consumers

 Figuring out when the Fed will stop hiking rates is also important because of the debate that often follows: When to start cutting.
-Just don’t expect it to happen so soon.

 A Bankrate survey of economists showed a 64 percent chance of a recession at some point in 2023.